EastonArcher/JavaScript-Frameworks/README.md

 * Located in the vanilla-app directory, this version showcases the fundamental principles of JavaScript development without relying on any external frameworks.
 It provides a clear representation of a minimalistic ToDo application, running on a live server.

 ## React App
-* Within the react-app directory, the ToDo app is created using React.
-This implementation leverages React components, state management, and the virtual DOM to create an interactive user interface.
+* This implementation leverages React components, state management, and the virtual DOM to create an interactive user interface.
 It highlights the power and simplicity of building applications with React.

 ## Angular App
 * The angular-app directory contains the ToDo app built with the Angular framework.
 Angular provides a comprehensive structure for scalable and maintainable applications.
 This implementation showcases the use of Angular components, services, and data binding to enhance the ToDo application.